Why do you need to make a Will?

 You might be weighing up whether or not to make a Will.
 We can help cut through the common misconceptions about why you might need one – explaining what a Will could do for you, and then helping you to set one up quickly and cost-effectively.

 It’s common knowledge that making a Will is the main way you can make sure your wishes live on after you.
 But there are lots of reasons why people ask the question why make a Will at all.
-Here we dispel some of the most commonly held misconceptions.
+Here our team of will writing lawyers dispel some of the most commonly held misconceptions.

 - ‘I’m living with my partner and they’ll inherit everything’